 The species that could be most affected by this impact are listed in Table 5 (Section 5.4).
-The recommended mitigation measures are detailed in Table 8 in Section 7.7 below.
+The recommended mitigation measures are detailed in Table 7 in Section 7.7 below.

 7.3.
-Operational Phase: electrocution of EGI sensitive species in the on-site substations and on the 132kV power line
+Operational Phase: electrocution of EGI sensitive species in the substations and on the 132kV power lines